 Use Scheduler filters to filter which results show in the Scheduler view.
 Multiple filters can be applied at once.

-Buffer % – allows the filtering by the remaining percentage of the Manufacturing Buffer for an order.
-It is possible to select multiple options.
-This filter is available for the Production Orders view.
+Buffer – allows the filtering by the remaining Manufacturing Buffer for an order.
+This filter is available for the Production Orders view and Planning view.
+The available options are:

 Work Centre – allows the filtering by Work Centres set up for the Production Module.
 It is possible to check as many checkboxes as needed.
 By default, the All option is selected.
 This filter is available for the Production Orders view and Resources view.